 There are five writing moves that First-Year Writing courses ask students to make throughout the semester, both during in-class activities and through writing assignments.
 These moves are: collecting and curating, engaging and entering a conversation, contextualizing, theorizing, and circulating.
 Assignments in First-Year Writing courses using the WAT Curriculum are designed around one or more of these moves, and students practice all of them by the end of the course.

 To build a course through the WAT Curriculum and for further materials, please visit our WAT Course Development Tool.

-The Writing Across Technology Curriculum has been developed by Lisa Blansett, Brenda Brueggemann, David Des Armier, Alex Gatten, and Gabriel Morrison.
+The Writing Across Technology Curriculum has been developed by Lisa Blansett, Reme Bohlin, Brenda Brueggemann, Alex Gatten, and Gabriel Morrison.